chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_faq.md

 # Frequently Asked Questions

 We hope these answers will help you get the most out of the CryoET Data Portal!
-If you need additional information or assistance, you can reach us by submitting a [Github Issue](https://github.com/chanzuckerberg/cryoet-data-portal/issues/new).
-For help with submitting an issue, follow [these instructions](#how-can-i-get-help-with-using-the-data-portal).

 <details open>
   <summary>How do I get help with using the Data Portal?</summary>